Public-Source Diligence vs. Deep Digital Forensics

 If a Venture Capital firm is preparing to invest $50M into a founder, or an enterprise is hiring a new CISO, knowing they don't have a felony is insufficient.
 Enterprises need to know about hidden liabilities: undisclosed offshore entities, toxic pseudonymous social media presence, or financial ties to sanctioned states.

-Traditional checks find public facts; deep OSINT helps surface public risk signals that a standard screening can miss.
+Traditional checks find public facts; deep OSINT helps surface public risk signals that a standard diligence workflow can miss.

 1. Unmasking the Pseudonym